vuejs/rollup-plugin-vue/docs/options.md

 The template render functions compilation supports a special transform `stripWith` (enabled by default), which removes the `with` usage in generated render functions to make them strict-mode compliant.

+## `shadowDom`

+- type: `boolean`
+- default: `false`

+Compiled the component will be mounted into Shadow DOM.
+In this mode, instead of the document head, the styles of the component will be injected into this.$root.$options.shadowRoot.

 ## `normalizer`

 - type: `string`